Popusa/dsa-python/README.md

 # dsa_py

-This is my journey through the world of data structures and algorithms using python.
+I am following a youtube video series that covers a handfull of data structures, and algorithms using python.
+The files will be uploaded here on this repo, as well as all the exercises that will be solved.